msadour/musculib/README.md

-# Documentation about Musculib
+# Musculib

 ## Presentation
 Musculib is a web application that use an API that provides fitness exercices.
-To see the Database schema (UML), please have a look on the file "database schema.png"
+To see the Database schema (UML), please have a look on the file "database schema.png".

 ## Technologies used